Patron – Her Royal Highness The Countess of Wessex

 Elizabeth's past charitable and voluntary work includes Cobham community group Envisage, the Cobham Conservation & Heritage Trust and Chairman of African Revival.

 She was High Sheriff of Surrey for 2015/16.
-She is currently a Trustee (and previous Chairman) of Transform Housing and Support, a Trustee of the High Sheriff Youth Awards, a Director QEF Retail Trading, Chairman of the Cobham Heritage Day Committee, a Panel Member for the Elmbridge Community Fund and a Panel Member for the PCC Community Safety Fund.
+She is a Patron of Transform Housing and Support and was a Trustee and previous Chairman, a Trustee of the High Sheriff Youth Awards, a Director QEF Retail Trading, Chairman of the Cobham Heritage Day Committee, a Panel Member for the Elmbridge Community Fund and a Panel Member for the PCC Community Safety Fund.

 Elizabeth became a Trustee at DI in 2016.